-Applicant is 34 years old.
-He has a bachelor's degree.
-He is employed by a defense contractor as a Systems Integration Engineer.
-He is seeking to obtain a security clearance in connection with his employment.
-He has been working for his current employer since September 2012.
+Applicant is 60 years old.
+He is married with three adult children.
+He has a Bachelor's degree.
+He holds the position of Chief Operating Officer with a defense contractor and is seeking to obtain a security clearance in connection with his employment.